frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 In this exercise, you will be CADing and assembling a simple single stage gearbox.

 The goal of this exercise is to introduce how to model a very simple gear transmission.
-Additionally, you will learn how to use the the `Shaft` and `Vent` Featurescripts, `Replicate` tool, MKCad parts library, part configurations, and practice mating together larger assemblies.
+Additionally, you will learn how to use the the `Shaft` Featurescript, `Replicate` tool, MKCad parts library, and part configurations.

+!!!
+Note
+    Exercise 1 adds hardware (bolts and nuts) to the CAD models.
+You can read more about hardware standards on the [Design Fundamentals](/design-fundamentals/) page.

 <center>**Exercise 1 Instruction Slides**</center>
 <!-- Slideshow container -->